-Against this backdrop, we would expect our global equity strategy to lag general equity market indices.
+Against this backdrop, we would expect the Fund to lag general equity market indices.
 Despite this, we will not chase momentum and will always have a conservative, defensive bias built into our portfolio.
 As Warren Buffett has often said, "To finish first you must first finish."